 Please note: This review is for the Dyson V11 Absolute.
 The Dyson V11 Torque Drive and V11 Animal have the same design, but the included attachments vary depending on which model you choose.

-- Powerful cordless vacuum that’s designed to rival corded upright vacs
+- Powerful cordless vacuum cleaner that’s designed to rival corded upright vacs

 - Up to 60-minute run-time on ECO mode

-- Two floorheads, including Dyson’s new Torque Drive floor tool
+- Two floorheads, including Dyson’s new High Torque cleaner head

 - Mini motorised tool for pet hair, stairs, and car interiors

-- LCD screen showing remaining battery life and current mode
+- LCD display showing remaining battery life and current mode

-- Several accessories, including a crevice tool and dusting brush
+- Several accessories, including a crevice tool and soft dusting brush

 This means that the core design of the V11 is similar to previous Dyson cordless vacuums.
 It’s a cordless stick vacuum with a bagless cylinder, lithium-ion battery, and a motorised floorhead.
-The stick can also be detached, turning the V11 into a handheld cleaning tool, and there are a number of accessories included to improve the vacuum’s versatility.
+The stick can also be detached, turning the V11 into a handheld vacuum cleaner, and there are a number of accessories included to improve the vacuum’s versatility.

 Like the V10, the V11 Absolute has a bin that’s aligned with the stick.
 This improves suction power and efficiency, while allowing for a slightly larger bin than the Dyson V8 (0.76L compared to 0.54L.)
 The V11 also comes with the same bin emptying system as the V10.

-While the basic design is similar, there are a number of improvements and additional features included with the V11.
+While the basic design is similar, we like that there are a number of improvements and additional features included with the V11.
 We’ll discuss these in detail later on, but some examples include more powerful suction, an upgraded floorhead, and longer battery run-time.

-Another new feature is the LCD screen on the vacuum body.
-This displays remaining battery run-time, along with which suction mode the V11 is currently using.
-It initially seems gimmicky, but the screen makes viewing key information much easier.
+Another new feature is the digital display on the vacuum cleaner body.
+This displays remaining battery run-time, along with which suction mode the V11 is currently using and even information about blockages.
+It initially seems gimmicky, but we think the screen makes viewing key information much easier.
 The run-time is also constantly updated depending on which tool and mode you’re using, so it’s more accurate than the LED lights of previous models.

 Note: There are two colour schemes available when buying the V11 Absolute.
 The standard is Nickel/Blue, but there’s also the option of a Gold colour scheme.